-Title V Sources: OAR 340-218-0200 requires each issued permit to be reopened and revised if additional applicable requirements under the federal clean air act become applicable to a major Title V facility with a remaining permit term of 3 or more years.
-Such a reopening must be completed no later than 18 months after promulgation of the applicable requirement.
+Title V Facilities: OAR 340-218-0200 requires each issued permit to be reopened and revised if additional applicable requirements under the federal clean air act become applicable to a major Title V facility with a remaining permit term of three or more years.
+Such a reopening must be completed no later than eighteen months after promulgation of the applicable requirement.
 No such reopening is required if the effective date of the requirement is later than the date on which the permit is due to expire, unless the original permit or any of its terms and conditions has been extended pursuant to OAR 340-218-0130.
-Amendments to federal standards will be incorporated upon permit renewal.
+Amendments to federal standards would be incorporated upon permit renewal.

-Non-Title V Facilities: Most non-major NESHAP facilities are exempted from Title V. However, OAR 340-216-0020(1), unless specifically exempted, requires non-Title V NESHAP facilities, unless specifically exempted, to obtain an Air Contaminant Discharge Permit in order to operate.
-In a separate rulemaking, DEQ is proposing to set the permitting threshold for NESHAP affected boilers at 10 million Btu per hour and for NESHAP or NSPS affected non-emergency stationary internal combustion engines at 500 horsepower.
-The separate rulemaking would also exempt NESHAP or NSPS affected emergency stationary internal combustion engines from permitting.
-However, if there are several boilers, emergency stationary internal combustion engines, and/or other pollution sources at the facility, and uncontrolled the facility has the potential to emit 5 or more tons a year of PM10 or 10 or more tons of any single criteria pollutant, the facility would still be subject to permitting.
+Non-Title V Facilities: Most non-major NESHAP facilities are exempted from Title V permitting.
+However, OAR 340-216-0020(1) requires non-Title V NESHAP facilities, unless specifically exempted, to obtain an Air Contaminant Discharge Permit in order to operate.
+In a separate rulemaking, DEQ is proposing to set the permitting threshold for NESHAP affected boilers at ten million British thermal units per hour and for NESHAP or New Source Performance Standards affected non-emergency stationary internal combustion engines at 500 horsepower.
+The separate rulemaking would also exempt NESHAP or New Source Performance Standards affected emergency stationary internal combustion engines from permitting.
+However, if there are several boilers, emergency stationary internal combustion engines, or other pollution sources at the facility, and when uncontrolled, the facility has the potential to emit five or more tons a year of PM10 or ten or more tons of any single criteria pollutant, the facility would still be subject to permitting.

 Air Contaminant Discharge Permits: Some facilities affected by the new NESHAPs are already on an Air Contaminant Discharge Permit.
-The new NESHAP requirements will need to be incorporated into these facility’s permits.
-Facilities not already on an Air Contaminant Discharge Permit will need to apply for an Air Contaminant Discharge Permit within four months and obtain an Air Contaminant Discharge Permit within six months of EQC’s adoption of the new NESHAPs.
+DEQ would need to incorporate the new NESHAP requirements into these facility’s permits.
+Facilities not already on an Air Contaminant Discharge Permit would need to apply for an Air Contaminant Discharge Permit within four months and obtain an Air Contaminant Discharge Permit within six months of EQC’s adoption of the new NESHAPs.
 DEQ has the ability to defer the requirement to submit an application for, or to obtain an Air Contaminant Discharge Permit, or both, by up to an additional 12 months.
-The current rules are scheduled to be adopted in October 2014.
-Therefore, affected sources will be required to submit a permit application in February 2015 and obtain a permit in April 2015.
+If EQC approves the proposed rules at its March 2015 meeting, affected sources would be required to submit a permit application in February 2015 and obtain a permit in April 2015.
 DEQ can defer these dates to February 2016 and April 2016, respectively.

 Air Contaminant Discharge Permit Attachments: DEQ has the ability to add new requirements to Simple or Standard Air Contaminant Discharge Permits by assigning affected facilities to an Air Contaminant Discharge Permit Attachment.
 If EPA or DEQ action caused a facility to be subject to the new requirements, the facility would not be required to submit a permit application or pay fees for this permit action.
-The DEQ office in the region in which the affected facility is located would notify the affected facility of the proposed permitting action, and if the permittee does not object, assign the facility to the Air Contaminant Discharge Permit Attachment.
+The DEQ office in the region in which the affected facility is located would notify the affected facility of the proposed permitting action, and if the permittee does not object, DEQ would assign the facility to the Air Contaminant Discharge Permit Attachment.
 The assignment would end when the affected facility’s permit is renewed and the new requirements are rolled into the facility’s Simple or Standard Air Contaminant Discharge Permit.